jrp2014/smuggler2/README.md

 that is to be used to do that can be set using the `CABAL` environment variable.
 This may be helpful for certain workflows where `cabal` is not in the current path, or you want to add extra flags to the `cabal` command.

+The test suite does not run reliably on Windows

 ## Implementation approach